MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/archive-inventory-transactions.md

 ms.search.validFrom: 2021-03-01
 ms.dyn365.ops.version: 10.0.18
 ---
-# Inventory transactions consolidation
+# Inventory transaction consolidation

 [!include [banner](../../includes/banner.md)]

 Over time, the inventory transactions table (`InventTrans`) will continue to grow and consume more database space.
 Therefore, queries that are made against the table will gradually become slower.
-This article describes how you can use the *Inventory transactions consolidation* feature to consolidate data about inventory transactions to help improve system performance.
+This article describes how you can use the *Inventory transaction consolidation* feature to consolidate data about inventory transactions to help improve system performance.

 > [!NOTE]
 > Only financially updated inventory transactions can be consolidated in a selected closed ledger period.
 To be consolidated, financially updated outbound inventory transactions must have an issue status of *Sold*, and inbound inventory transactions must have a receipt status of *Purchased*.